tldr-pages/tldr/CONTRIBUTING.md

 - `netbsd`: NetBSD
 - `sunos`: SunOS
 - `windows`: Windows
-- `common`: Available for 2 or more platforms
+- `common`: available for 2 or more platforms

 ## Markdown format